The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I loved his predecessor.

-Big guy, jowly guy.
+Big guy.

 I wish I could remember his name.

-That everybody hated, but Drudge had a picture of this guy just laughing.
+But Drudge had a picture of this guy just laughing.

 Just infuriated him.

-So Rex Tillerson said that a carbon tax, a greenhouse gas emissions tax, was a quote, more direct, more transparent, more effective approach to curtailing greenhouse gases than other plans popular in Congress and with the incoming Obama administration.
+So, Rex Tillerson said that a carbon tax, a greenhouse gas emissions tax, was a, quote, more direct, more transparent, more effective approach to curtailing greenhouse gases than other plans popular in Congress and with the incoming Obama administration.

 I know what's going on here, but this still represents surrender.